Lake Suguta: Climate

 Climate in tropical Africa was dry during the Last Glacial Maximum.
 In the early Holocene, an increase in the strength of the monsoon caused a wet period in northern Africa, the African Humid Period, and the sizes of numerous lakes in East Africa were larger during the early Holocene 15,000 - 5,000 years ago than today.
 This strengthening of the monsoon also affected the Asian monsoon.

 Increased insolation in the northern hemisphere is considered to be the cause of the African Humid Period; directed by the precessional maximum of insolation continents became much warmer than the ocean and thus the monsoon strengthened.
 Other mechanisms also played a role, seeing as the reconstructed changes in precipitation were considerably more abrupt than the actual changes in insolation.
 Further, humidity did not increase simultaneously in all places; locations farther north (such as the Omo River headwaters) reached maximum humidity (and thus maximum levels of the lakes fed by the rivers) later than locations farther south.
 This is because maximum humidity occurs when the maximum insolation coincides with the rainy season and this coincidence occurred later in history for the northerly water systems.

-Nowadays the Suguta Valley is among the driest areas - if not the driest are - close to the equator, with precipitation estimated to be less than 300 mm/year most of which falls during spring.
+Nowadays the Suguta Valley is among the driest areas - if not the driest area - close to the equator, with precipitation estimated to be less than 300 mm/year most of which falls during spring.
 Precipitation is highly variable from year to year.
 This climate is a consequence of the annual migration of the ITCZ; however the moist air from the Congo Basin does not reach Lake Suguta and that along with the dryness of the Asian monsoon in East Africa explains the precipitation patterns.